navidnadery/clear_acap3-examples/object-detector-python/README.md

 # An inference example application on an edge device

-This example is written in Python and implements and tests the following object detection scenarios:
+This example is written in Python and implements and tests the following object detection scenarios from the models trained using tensorflow ssd models:

-* Run a video streaming inference on camera
+* Run a video streaming inference on camera from our trained model
-* Run a still image inference on camera
+* Run a still image inference on camera from our trained model

 This is an update for [object-detector-python example](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples/tree/main/object-detector-python) with full description about how to run.
 Please refer to the original git address for more information.